popgenDK/courses/summer2023/NGSinference/README.md

 ![stage0](./stage0.png)

-To see a full list of options in ANGSD type:
+To see a full list of options in ANGSD type the following in the terminal:
 ```bash
 angsd
 ```